MDAnalysis/MDAKits/docs/source/reviewersguide.rst

 You can also see the :ref:`guide for submitters here<add-mdakit>`.

 .. note::
-    The `MDAKit registry`_ is still evolving.
+    The :doc:`MDAKit Registry<mdakits>` is still evolving.
 This guide will be updated as changes to the registration process are made.

 Who can be a reviewer?